ot4i/ace-maven-plugin/README.md

 ## Steps to build the plugin
 Below are the steps to build the plugin.
 The provided instructions have been tested in Linux (Ubuntu 18.04).

+### 1) Install maven on build server
+Ensure that you have JDK8 installed
+`sudo apt-get install openjdk-8-jdk`